flutteruniverse/website/README.md

 ## Build and run

+### Requirements

-First, clone the repository with the 'git clone' command, or just download the zip.
+- First, clone the repository with the 'git clone' command, or just download the zip.

 ```shell
 git clone git@github.com:flutteruniverse/website.git
 ```

-Then, download either Android Studio or Visual Studio Code, with their respective [Flutter editor plugins](https://flutter.dev/docs/get-started/editor).
+- Then, download either Android Studio or Visual Studio Code, with their respective [Flutter editor plugins](https://flutter.dev/docs/get-started/editor).
 For more information about Flutter installation procedure, check the [official install guide](https://flutter.dev/docs/get-started/install).

-⚠ Use Flutter beta channel to run web

-Install dependencies from pubspec.yaml by running `flutter packages get` from the project root (see [using packages documentation](https://flutter.dev/docs/development/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app) for details and how to do this in the editor).
+- Install dependencies from pubspec.yaml by running `flutter packages get` from the project root (see [using packages documentation](https://flutter.dev/docs/development/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app) for details and how to do this in the editor).

-Create env.dart file running `dart run .tool/env_service.dart` and add your personal keys from differents source.
+- Create env.dart file running `dart run .tool/env_service.dart` and add your personal keys from differents source.
 Use keys from
   - Spotify

-Finally, config firebase to [Web installation](https://firebase.flutter.dev/docs/installation/web).
+- Finally, config firebase to [Web installation](https://firebase.flutter.dev/docs/installation/web).
 You need add your own file `firebase_config.js` into web folder with Firebase config, code below.

 ```javascript